 The SPEAKER pro tempore.
-The Chair recognizes the gentleman from Pennsylvania (Mr. THOMPSON) for 5 minutes.
+The Chair recognizes the gentleman from Pennsylvania (Mr. THOMPSON) for 5

 Mr. THOMPSON of Pennsylvania.
-Mr. Speaker, this week, three middle schools located in Pennsylvania's Fifth Congressional District-Mount Nittany Middle School in State College, Park Forest Middle School in State College, and Titusville Middle School in Titusville-have been named three of the top performing middle grades
+Mr. Speaker, this week, three middle schools located in Pennsylvania's Fifth Congressional District-Mount Nittany Middle School in State College, Park Forest Middle School in State College, Titusville Middle School in Titusville-have been named three of the top performing middle grades schools in the country by the National Forum to Accelerate Middle Grades Reform.
+I rise today to recognize and congratulate these three schools for this noteworthy achievement.

 The National Forum to Accelerate Middle Grades Reform is an alliance of more than 70 educators, researchers, and officers of national associations and foundations dedicated to improving schools for young adolescents across the country.
-Every year, the forum, through their Schools to Watch program, identifies schools across the United States for their high performance.
+Every year, the forum, through their Schools to Watch program, identifies schools across the United States for their high perform-